 Maybe you too are opting to become a professional YouTuber and earn millions.
-Or maybe you just have fun making video content.
+Or maybe you just have fun making video content while unboxing your latest purchase.
 Whatever the case, you should consider trying out some YouTube content creation tools.
 To say that these tools will improve the quality of your videos and save you tons of hard work would be an enormous understatement.

 To spare you the research, we made a list of 12 Youtube tools for different categories of visual content creation:

 - Video editing software

 - Video analytics

 - Screen recorders for video tutorials

 - Subtitle programs

 - Influencer marketing platforms

 Animoto is an automated, AI-based video editing tool.
 It’s an easy to use, drag-and-drop kind of software, but with enough customizable features to make your videos unique and enhance their quality.